Peloton fights federal safety recall after its treadmills left one child dead, others injured

 The potential for children to get hurt using home treadmills is well known.

 A 2007 article in the Journal of Pediatric Surgery called it “a public health issue.”
-A 2020 article in The American Journal of Emergency Medicine warned the risk would grow as more people set up home gyms during the pandemic.
+A 2020 article in the American Journal of Emergency Medicine warned that the risk would grow as more people set up home gyms during the pandemic.

 There were an estimated 22,500 treadmill-related injuries treated at U.S. emergency departments in 2019 — including about 2,000 in children under 8 years old, according to the CPSC.
 The agency received reports of 17 deaths associated with treadmills from 2018 to 2020.
 One of those fatalities involved a 5-year-old child, but it was not clear what occurred in that case.